 For ergonomic purposes all the parameters in the pipeline are defined at the beginning of the analysis script.
 This allows the user to concentrate the changes on the first part of the script, while keeping the target definition, explained in the next section, intact.

-This is only one of the multiple options to create this lists of parameters.
+This is only one of the multiple options to create these lists of parameters.
 For example, the same parameter declaration could be moved outside of the targets script, in a separate R file, separate R files could be declared for each of the parameters or they could be declared in other configuration markup languages, such as yaml.
 For this work it was decided that it was more ergonomic to have a single file containing the whole pipeline, but this is a highly opinionated decision.

 Small multiples